anggaGPS/Printing-Tools-Plus-WAB/README.md

 [New to Github?
 Get started here.](https://github.com/)

 ## Deploying
-1.Make Layout Printing and put the text value use the Text element for attribute. for [instruction]http://desktop.arcgis.com/en/arcmap/latest/extensions/production-mapping/adding-a-text-element.htm)
+1.Make Layout Printing and put the text value use the Text element for attribute. for [instruction]http://desktop.arcgis.com/en/arcmap/latest/extensions/production-mapping/adding-a-text-element.htm).

-2. Download the get GetLayoutTemplatesInfo.py for Arcmap < 10.3, or just find in ArcMAp Tool Box for Arcmap > 10.3.1 [instruction](https://github.com/arcpy/sample-gp-tools/tree/master/GetLayoutTemplatesInfo)
+2. Download the get GetLayoutTemplatesInfo.py for Arcmap < 10.3, or just find in ArcMAp Tool Box for Arcmap > 10.3.1 [instruction](https://github.com/arcpy/sample-gp-tools/tree/master/GetLayoutTemplatesInfo).

 3. Run GetLayoutTemplatesInfo.py

-4. Run Printing tools form ArcMap Toolbox and publish with GetLayoutTemplatesInfo.py AddResul
+4. Run Printing tools form ArcMap Toolbox and publish with GetLayoutTemplatesInfo.py AddResult

 5. To deploy this application, download the widget .

 6. Put in the web app builder folder `..\WebAppBuilderForArcGIS\client\stemapp\widgets`